vlang/v/doc/docs.md

 With the example above:

-- when you compile for windows, you will get 'Hello windows'
+- when you compile for Windows, you will get `Hello windows`
-- when you compile for linux, you will get 'Hello linux'
+- when you compile for Linux, you will get `Hello linux`
-- when you compile for any other platform, you will get the non specific 'Hello world' message.
+- when you compile for any other platform, you will get the non specific `Hello world` message.

 - `_d_customflag.v` => will be used *only* if you pass `-d customflag` to V.
   That corresponds to `$if customflag ? {}`, but for a whole file, not just a